Thiru. A.Udhayan, I.F.S.,

 Project Associate II

-Pradeep Kumar N. holds an M.Sc. in Environmental Sciences.
+Mr. Pradeep Kumar N. holds an M.Sc. in Environmental Sciences.
 He is currently a Project Associate II at the Centre for Conservation Ecology.
 Previously, he worked as an educator at the Centre for Wildlife Studies, delivering conservation education in the Western Ghats region.
 He also served as a Junior Research Fellow at the Advanced Institute for Wildlife Studies, Department of Conservation Education, where he contributed to research and conservation awareness programs targeting schools, the general public, and social media platforms.
 His work includes organizing training programs in collaboration with the forest department and other government agencies.
 One of his significant projects is the "Development of a bilingual mobile application for identifying terrestrial and marine fauna to aid in the prevention and control of wildlife crime in Tamil Nadu".
 In this project, he contributed to application development, species-specific research, fieldwork, biological data collection, data entry, and overall project administration.
 Including he is involved as a Project Associate in a vital research project on the "Occupancy and Habitat Preferences of Indian Pangolin (Manis crassicaudata) and Co-occurring Small Mammals in the Sathyamangalam Tiger Reserve (STR) of Tamil Nadu."
 This project involves extensive field surveys, camera trapping, data analysis, and ecological assessment to support the conservation of lesser-known species.

 Ms. Shinta Ann Jose